cowprotocol/docs/docs/cow-protocol/reference/core/auctions/the_problem.md

 where $$p(s)$$ is the price of the sell token relative to a numéraire and is externally provided.
 Also here, orders can be executed over multiple batches.

-## Fees
+## Protocol Fees

-Each user order has an associated fee paid to the protocol.
-At a high level, these fees can be represented by a function that, for a given order $$S$$ maps all possible trades to a positive vector of tokens, that is $$f_S:S \rightarrow \mathbb R^k_+$$   with $$f_S(0)=0$$.
+Each user order may have an associated fee paid to the protocol.
+At a high level, these fees can be represented by a function that, for a given order $$S$$ maps all possible trades to a non-negative vector of tokens, that is $$f_S:S \rightarrow \mathbb R^k_+$$   with $$f_S(0)=0$$.

-From the practical viewpoint, for market fill-or-kill orders, the fee is always in the sell token and is pre-specified: it is an estimate of the cost of executing an order and is explicitly shown to the user before the order is submitted.
-Instead, (long-standing) limit orders are "feeless" from the user's perspective: users are guaranteed a limit price without specifying how fees will be calculated.
-Solvers are the ones proposing a fee under the expectation that this fee should equal the cost of execution of this trade in isolation.
-The fee of limit orders is again denominated in the sell token.
+Note that solvers are also expected to charge their fee to cover the cost of executing an order.
+We discuss such fees later in the context of solvers' optimal bidding, but we do not account for them here as they are not part of the protocol.

 ## Solution